What are Complementary Colors? How to Use them in Your Painting

 What are Complementary Colors?

-Complementary colors are pairs of colors that are opposite one another on the color wheel.
+Complementary colors are pairs of colors that are opposite one another in the artists color wheel.
 Take a look at the color wheel below and you can see that blue and orange, red and green, as well as yellow and purple are all complementary color pairs because they are all directly opposite from one another on the color wheel.

 Complementary color relationships within the color wheel